-FIGURE X. The Community
+FIGURE X. The Community Advisory Board

 The Office of Equity should convene a Community Advisory Board to inform the Office's priorities and timelines.
-This Board would help the Office of Equity understand the complexity of communities, and it would be one point of access for communities to inform state government decisions in a direct way.
 Guidance from this Board should have a direct impact on the standards and performance measures the Office establishes for state government.

 The Board must include representatives from communities that are most impacted by government practices, policies, and funding decisions, including historically marginalized communities.
-Membership must represent diverse opinions and backgrounds, including meaningful and comprehensive geographic representation.

-The Office must address barriers to participation including, but not limited to, barriers related to language access, time, cost, transportation, and full access for individuals with physical disabilities and sensory impairments.
-Functional technology should be provided for members who are unable to attend meetings and other gatherings in person.
-The Office of Equity should model practices in decolonizing boards and other government structures by identifying and dismantling culture-bound rules around decorum, time requirement, and educational and 'expertise' requirements.
+The Office must address barriers to participation including, but not limited to, barriers related to language access, time, cost, and transportation.
+Throughout this work, the Office of Equity should model practices in decolonizing boards and other government structures by identifying and dismantling culture-bound rules around decorum, time requirement, and educational and 'expertise' requirements.